bogdan98/Ising/README.md

 # Ising
-Convenient implementation of Metropolis and Wolff algorithms for Ising model
+Convenient implementation of Metropolis and Wolff algorithms for Ising model of ferromagnet